 - Secure Email Gateway

-TLS 1.3 is enabled by default during deployment, and you can disable it via Admin UI or PowerShell deployment.
+TLS 1.3 is enabled by default during deployment, and you can deactivate it via Admin UI or PowerShell deployment.
 Blast secure gateway component on TCP 8443 no longer uses TLS 1.1, and Blast only supports TLS 1.2 moving forward.

 In addition, the default ciphers for Horizon and Web Reverse Proxy have now been updated.
 With the new release, new defaults will be enabled on Unified Access Gateway if you have not specified them during deployment.